getalp/PerCom2021-FL/readme.md

 ### Overview
 ---
+This experiments compares 3 federated learning algorithms along with a new one, FedDist.
 The FedDist algorithm incorporates a pair-wise distance scheme for identifying outlier-like neurons/filters.
 These outlier-like neurons/filter may be in fact features learned from sparse data and so it is directly added to the server model for the next round of training.

 ### Core Dependencies (tested and stable)